 Electric pressure washers are not designed for heavy duty cleaning or cleaning large surface areas.
 For that you’ll want to use a gas-powered model.
 Our best pick for a gas-powered unit is the Generac – 6923 3100 PSI, 2.4 GPM pressure washer.

 Using a pressure washer to clean things outside of your home can be a quick and convenient thing to do when a standard hose nozzle just doesn’t cut it.
 There clear differences in power between the gas and electric models, but the differences are more subtle differences between washers in their own classes.
 So depending on your particular cleaning needs choosing the right machine will greatly affect your cleaning experience.

 A very well thought-out maintenance machine, great for light and medium cleaning tasks.

 Table of Contents

 - Why you should trust us

 - The six best pressure washers

-- Who needs to buy one?
+- Who needs a pressure washer?

 - Usage and maintenance